 You can download the latest MiningMaven Ivory Coast Gold Report here

 In this exclusive MiningMaven podcast interview Andrew Bell discussed the news from both companies and his views on the prospects for the gold price.
 Essential listening!

-In another measured step towards crafting an all-African gold future, Red Rock Resources is focussing its attention on several exhaustively researched gold licence applications located in Ivory Coast on the West African Birimian Greenstone Belt.
-In its first new exploration venture in more than 3 years, Red Rock aims to add potentially significant gold ounces to those JORC gold resources already in place at its existing African gold project in Kenya.
+In another measured step towards crafting an all-African gold future, clinic Red Rock Resources is focussing its attention on several exhaustively researched gold licence applications located in Ivory Coast on the West African Birimian Greenstone Belt.
+In its first new exploration venture in more than 3 years, generic Red Rock aims to add potentially significant gold ounces to those JORC gold resources already in place at its existing African gold project in Kenya.

 Its move is a carefully considered one shared by several early moving world-class gold producers which are already reaping significant reward in the revitalised Ivory Coast.
 The strongly pro-mining Ivorian government, which presides over a newfound peace and rapid economic growth, has demonstrated it is keen to support foreign investment and expertise to develop what likely represents the world’s last remaining large-scale gold discovery frontier.

 Since listing in 2005 Red Rock Resources (LON:RRR) has seen some extremes in its share price and has been somewhat of a roller coaster ride for investors over the years.
 Those who invested in 2009 will recall the spectacular journey up from a fraction of a penny to over 15p in 2010 and the (equally spectacular) ride back down again to around the same levels where it all started.
 With the cyclical resources market, timing is everything and its never as easy as it looks as no one is going to ring a bell to let you know when you get to the top - or the bottom.